-Arginine (Arg), His (Histidine) and Lys (Lysine) are the common basic A.As (proton acceptor) in this group where both have additional amine group(s) in the side chain (NH2), that gives basic proprteis.
-Their chemical structure is shown in Figure 7, where Lys and Arg are existed with an overall charge of +1 at physiological pH=7.
+His (Histidine), Lys (Lysine) and Arginine (Arg) are the common basic A.As (proton acceptor) in this group where both have additional amine group(s) in the side chain (NH2), that gives basic properties.
+Their chemical structure is shown in Figure 6, where Lys and Arg are existed with an overall charge of +1 at physiological pH=7.